Transverse minimal foliations on unit tangent bundles and applications: Landing of rays

 Fix $\eps>0$ given by Proposition \ref{prop-pushing}.
 There is a subray $r \subset c$ landing in $\xi$ such that the projection of $\gamma r$ is completely contained in $\wihatD_\eps(E, J)$.
 This is because $\gamma r$ lands in $\gamma \xi \in I \subset J^c$ (cf. equation \eqref{eq:setDfol}) and $\alpha(E), \gamma \alpha(L)$ are in $J$.
-Here $\gamma(r) \subset \gamma(L)$ and the pushed through ray is in $E$ and has ideal point in $\gamma(\xi) \in I$.
+Here $\gamma r \subset \gamma L$ and the pushed through ray is in $E$ and has ideal point in $\gamma \xi \in I$.
 This finishes the proof. \end{proof}

 \begin{proof}[Proof of Proposition \ref{prop-onelandsallland}] Let $E \in \wcF_i$.
+Suppose that some ray $c$ in $\cG_E$ does not land, and let $I$ be its limit set, which is then not a point.

+Let $J$ be a closed non-degenerate interval whose closure is strictly contained in the interior of $I$ (possibly $I = \partial \HH^2$).

-Suppose that some ray $c$ in $E$ does not land, and let $I$ be its limit set, which is then not a point.
-Suppose first that $I = \partial \HH^2$.
-In $E$ there are at least two rays $r_1, r_2$ landing in different points $\xi_1 \neq \xi_2 \in \partial \HH^2$ (see Lemma \ref{lema.landmarkerthendense}).
-Fix a curve joining the starting points of $r_1,r_2$ and this defines two regions $D^+$ and $D^-$ whose limit sets in $\partial \HH^2$ are the two closed intervals $[\xi_1,\xi_2]$ and $[\xi_2,\xi_1]$ in $\partial \HH^2$ with respect to the circular order (cf. Corollary \ref{coro.separationH2}).
-Since every ray is properly embedded and rays are disjoint or contained in one another, it follows that up to removing a compact piece it must belong to either $D^+$ or $D^-$ and therefore cannot accumulate in all of $\partial \HH^2$.
-This shows that this case is impossible.
+By Lemma \ref{lema.landmarkerthendense} one can find in $E$ at least two rays $e_1, e_2$ of $\cG_E$ landing in different points $\xi_1 \neq \xi_2 $ in the interior of $J$.
+We can further assume that $e_1, e_2$ are disjoint.
+Fix a curve joining the starting points of $e_1$ and $e_2$ and this defines two regions $D^+$ and $D^-$ whose limit sets in $\partial \HH^2$ are the two closed intervals $[\xi_1,\xi_2]$ and $[\xi_2,\xi_1]$ in $\partial \HH^2$ with respect to the circular order (cf. Corollary \ref{coro.separationH2}).
+Since every ray of $\cG_E$ is properly embedded and rays are disjoint or contained in one another, it follows that up to removing a compact piece, then the ray $c$ must belong to either $D^+$ or $D^-$, and so can only accumulate on $[\xi_1,\xi_2]$ or $[\xi_2,\xi_1]$.
+This contradicts the fact that $c$ accumulates on all of $I$, and $I$ is an interval intersecting the interior of both $[\xi_1,\xi_2]$ and $[\xi_2,\xi_1]$.
+This proves the Proposition. \end{proof}

-Suppose now that $I \not = \partial \HH^2$, we will argue similar to Proposition \ref{prop.disjointrays}.
-Fix a basepoint $x$ in $L$ and two geodesic rays $r_1, r_2$ in $E$ starting in $x$ with distinct ideal points $y_1, y_2$ both in the interior of $I$ and bounding an interval $J$ contained in $I$.
-Let $W$ be the region in $E$ bounded by $r_1 \cup r_2$ and limiting in $J$.
-Since $I$ is not $\partial \HH^2$ the following happens: there are compact segments $\nu_n$ of $c$ contained in $W$, with one endpoint in $r_1$ and the other in $r_2$, intersecting them only in the boundary and so that $\nu_n$ limits exactly to $J$ in $\partial \HH^2$.
-This shows that any point in the interior of $J$ cannot be an ideal point of a ray in $E$.
-This contradicts the previous lemma. \end{proof}

-We also prove the following lemma whose statement is more general and it will used later:
+We also prove the following stronger statement that will be used later: